 L'Oréal Portugal Medals of Honor for Women in Science

-The names of the four young Portuguese researchers awarded in the 17th edition of the L'Oréal Portugal Medals of Honor for Women in Science were revealed today, February 24, in an online award ceremony.
-The winners are Joana Carvalho from the Champalimaud Foundation, Margarida Abrantes from the Faculty of Medicine, University of Coimbra, Inês Fragata from the Center for Ecology, Evolution and Environmental Change (cE3c) - Faculty of Sciences, University of Lisbon and Liliana Tomé from the Faculty of Sciences and Technology, New University of Lisbon.
-The awarded researchers, with PhDs between 28 and 37 years old, were selected among 97 candidates by a scientific jury chaired by Alexandre Quintanilha.
-Each of the award winners received a cash prize of 15 thousand Euros.
+The names of the four young Portuguese researchers who won the 17th edition of the L'Oréal Portugal Medals of Honor for Women in Science were revealed today, February 24, at an online awards ceremony.
+The winners are Joana Carvalho from the Champalimaud Foundation, Margarida Abrantes from the Faculty of Medicine of the University of Coimbra, Inês Fragata from the Center for Ecology, Evolution and Environmental Change (cE3c) - Faculty of Sciences of the University of Lisbon and Liliana Tomé from the Faculty of Sciences and Technology of the New University of Lisbon.
+The award-winning researchers, who hold doctorates and are aged between 28 and 37, were selected from 97 candidates by a scientific jury chaired by Alexandre Quintanilha.
+Each of the winners received a cash prize of 15,000 euros.

-This initiative originates from a partnership between L'Oréal and UNESCO, signed in 1998, "L'Oréal-UNESCO For Women in Science".
-In 2004, the L'Oréal Portugal Medals of Honor for Women in Science were created in Portugal, an initiative that brings together L'Oréal Portugal, the UNESCO National Commission and the FCT - Foundation for Science and Technology.
+This initiative has its origins in a partnership between L'Oréal and UNESCO, signed in 1998, "L'Oréal-UNESCO For Women in Science".
+In 2004, the L'Oréal Portugal Medals of Honor for Women in Science appeared in Portugal, an initiative that brings together L'Oréal Portugal, the UNESCO National Commission and the FCT - Foundation for Science and Technology.
 In 16 years, 57 young female researchers have been awarded in Portugal.

 Winners of the 17th edition of the L'Oréal Portugal Medals of Honor for Women in Science: